CoreyNaas/TACL/trainingprompt.md

 ### Actions

-A function is a process or operation that takes certain information (input) and produces a result (output).
-To simplify our language and make it more intuitive, we replace "Function" with "Action".
+A function is a process or operation that takes given information (input) and produces a result (output).
+In keeping with "plain language" principles, we replace "Function" with "Action".
 An "Action" can be seen as a higher-level "Thing" that performs operations and manipulates other "Things".

 Here's an example of how you could write a simple action, using the system `[DefineAction]` action: